Disney Legendsby christophershobris | created - 31 Oct 2016 | updated - 31 Oct 2016 | Public

 Animation_department | Mary Poppins

 Milt Kahl was born on March 22, 1909 in San Francisco, California, USA as Milton Erwin Kahl.
-He is known for his work on Mary Poppins (1964), Snow White and the Seven Dwarfs (1937) and Sleeping Beauty (1959).
-He was married to Julia Jeneal Schmidt, Phyllis Bounds Detiege and Laura Marie Nordquist. ...
+He is known for his work on Mary Poppins (1964), Lady and the Tramp (1955) and Snow White and the Seven Dwarfs (1937).
+He was married to Julia Jeneal Schmidt, Phyllis Bounds Detiege and Laura Marie ...

 One of the Nine Old Men.